last updated: July 30, 2019

-Before anything else, I want to first start off by making sure you are not falling into one of the biggest myths out there for new traders.
-The myth being, the first thing I need to do as a newer trader is sign up for an online broker.
+Before anything else, I want to first start off by making sure you are not falling into one of the biggest traps out there for new traders.
+The trap being, the first thing I need to do as a newer trader is sign up for an online broker.
 I get it.
 You want to be a trader.
-In order to be a trader, you need an online broker – therefore, the first thing you need to do is open up a broker account.
+In order to be a trader, you need an online broker – therefore, the first thing you need to do is open a broker account.

 This is 100% logical, but unfortunately in the world of trading, the logical thing to do is not always the right thing to do.
 Believe it or not, opening an online brokerage account is one of the last things you should be doing.

 Like any profession, you first need an overall understanding of how it all works, and then as you get a narrower understanding, you’ll begin to see the finer details.
 The finer details in the world of trading are things such as the broker you choose to use.
 Would you give a loaded gun to a child?
 Of course not!
 So why would it make sense to have a brokerage account as a “child” when you don’t know what you’re truly doing?
 Another way to view this concept can be seen in this analogy video below.

-If you did not watch the above video, and you’re still just plowing along, NEWS FLASH, you are cutting corners, and that’s NOT something you want to get in the habit of doing as I explain HERE.
+If you did not watch the above video, and you’re still just plowing along, NEWS FLASH, you are cutting corners.
+This is NOT something you want to get in the habit of doing as I explain HERE.

 The Non-Negotiable Rule

-Given we live in an amazing time of technology, the first point of this guide: online broker.
-The age of calling in your orders to a broker are done.
+Given we live in an amazing time of technology, the first point of this guide that must be addressed: online broker.
+The “old school movie” way of calling in your orders to a broker are done.
 I don’t care if you are intimidated by computers and the internet, it’s time to learn!
 It will pay you.

 A penny saved is a penny earned.

 Keeping this quote in mind, you should see why you NEED to use an online broker.
 Check out the below screen shot taken from one of the well-known online brokers.
-The actual broker does not matter because what you see below is a universal fee structure.
+(The actual broker does not matter because what you see below is a universal fee structure.)

 In other words, by using the online order placement method, you are “saving” (and therefore “earning”) $25 right off the start!
 Another way to look at it, you are saving 78% of your money by NOT using the “Broker Assisted” route.
 This is pure craziness!
 I hope you will agree with me that there should be zero debate or negotiation about this rule.
 Use the internet to place your orders.
 It’s as simple as that and it’s not an opinion, it’s a mathematical fact.

-Question #1: What Do I Want to Get Involved With?
+Question #1: “What Do I Want to Get Involved With?”

-Question #2: How Active in the Markets Will I Be?
+Question #2: “How Active in the Markets Will I Be?”

 If you are not sure, then no worries, it is not the end of the world.
 Remember, you can always change brokers if you need to, although let’s do our best to avoid that hassle from the start.

-If you do three trades* or less during a week, so 12 or less during a month, then I would consider you a non-active trader. (trade = buying and selling the same stock/option within that same week)
+If you do 3 trades* or less during a week, so 12 or less during a month, then I would consider you a non-active trader. (trade = buying and selling the same stock/option within that same week)

 Non-Active Trader (Investor)

 Not only does M1 Finance offer $0 commissions, but they also allow you to buy partial shares (which is a huge plus).
 On top of this, they offer tax friendly accounts which others (such as Robinhood) do not offer.
-Over the long term, tax friendly structures and partial share purchases add up in big and efficient ways!
+Over the long term (“investing”), tax friendly structures and partial share purchases add up in big and efficient ways!

 Active Trader (Day-Trader/Swing-Trader)

-If you plan on doing more than three trades per week, then I would consider you someone who really wants to be active in the markets.
+If you plan on doing more than 3 trades per week, then I would consider you someone who really wants to be active in the markets.
 With this being the case, you need to be more focused on commissions since you will be doing a much larger volume of trades.
 This is where things get a bit tricky, so you will need to ask yourself a final, but very important question.

-Question #3: How Much Money Will I Be Using?
+Question #3: “How Much Money Will I Be Using?”

 $25,000 or More

 One is a tad cheaper than the other; however, they are close enough to just say, “Choose what you like best in terms of personal feel.”

-$10,000* or More
+$10,000 or Less (Stock Focused)

-$10,000 or Less
+$10,000 or Less (Options Focused)

 While the charting features may not be complex, they have every indicator that most of us in the ClayTrader community use including moving averages and various oscillators.
 The platform is also extremely lightweight for those of you on older computers or laptop users.
 You can find out more information and open an account here.